 On September 1, 2021, the Company formed Fix My Boat, Inc., ("Fix My Boat"), a wholly-owned subsidiary.
 Fix My Boat will utilize a franchise model for marine mechanics across the country.
-Fix My Boat has been inactive for the majority of 2022 and the three months ended March 31, 2023, however we anticipate focusing resources on this entity by the end of 2023.
+Fix My Boat has been inactive for the majority of 2022 and the six months ended June 30, 2023, however the Company anticipates focusing resources on this entity by the end of 2023.

 Forza X1, Inc. was initially incorporated as Electra Power Sports, Inc. on October 15, 2021, and subsequently changed the name to Forza X1, Inc. ("Forza X1" or "Forza") on October 29, 2021.
-Prior to Forza's incorporation on October 15, 2021, the electric boat business was operated as our Electra Power SportsTM Division.
-Following our initial public offering that closed on July 23, 2021 (the "IPO"), we determined in October 2021 that for several reasons, that we would market our new independent line of electric boats under a new brand name (and new subsidiary).
+Prior to Forza's incorporation on October 15, 2021, the electric boat business was operated as the Company's Electra Power SportsTM Division.
+Following the Company's initial public offering that closed on July 23, 2021 (the "IPO"), it determined in October 2021 that for several reasons, that it would market the Company's new independent line of electric boats under a new brand name (and new subsidiary).